 Tips selection with the Lyra II is consistent with the tip selection from the Vega and Dorado with some excellent choices including foams, silicone single bore, and SpinFits.
 You will get some audible changes with the various tips so as an FYI this review was done primarily with the foam tips which was my own personal preference.

 The seal is very good indeed and enhanced somewhat with the use of foam tips.
-They fit right in first time with the medium foam tips, offer an excellent seal, great comfort, and zero accidental movements either in open or closed jaw stance.
+They fit right in the first time with the medium foam tips, offer an excellent seal, great comfort, and zero accidental movements either in open or closed jaw stances.

 Accessories & Packaging

-The box is unchanged in color from the Vega, being red and black with only the Lyra decal for distinguishing the difference.
+The box is unchanged in color from the Vega, being red and black with only the Lyra decal to distinguish the difference.
 Personally, I would have gone with a different color much like how the earlier first-gen IEMs (the BAs) came with differing colored boxes just to make them a bit more unique in the line-up.

 Tip and accessory selection include: